Our lives are stories.

 It’s different now, though.
 Having lived away from our country for so long, I play Christmas songs from back home even though one particular song induces memories that rise up from some forsaken pit of the mind.
 For the past few years, I’ve fought the urge to write them down.
 Thus, this post has actually been in gestation for several years.

 Like I said, it’s different now.
 My gray cells are graying.
 With no physical memento or photograph to hold on to (except that taken at my wedding), memories are all I have.
-So write I must if I want to remember anything ten years from now of a friend who was more than a pleasant companion during a period of my life when I was young and gauche and insecure about so many things in life.
+So write I must if I want to remember anything ten years from now of a friend who was more than a pleasant companion during a period of my life when I was young, gauche, and insecure about so many things in life.

 We were compatible companions in that we both knew we were safe in each other’s company: he had a wife in America and I had a boyfriend back home.
 Thus, we were able to be freely converse.
 And talk we did.
 Over endless cups of coffee.
 Opera.
 Asthma.
 Shakespeare.
 Nursery rhymes.
 Audrey Hepburn.
 Pranic healing.
 Christianity.
 Aerobic exercise.
 You name it, either he knew it or had an opinion about it.